 So there are still loads of marketers, creating tonnes of content.
 No, the real problem is, how much of it will be great content?

 Why “great” matters in B2B content (now more than ever)

-It feels weird that I still need to say this in 2018.
+It feels weird that I still need to say this.
 But somebody has to – and lately, it seems the traditional advocates for brilliant B2B content have been a bit quiet.

 So here we go again.